Hybrid Efficiency

 efficiency prop index 3.0X

 The graph shows Speed against Load for a typical 30Kw/43Hp industrial diesel engine & gearbox marinised for marine use (more about this later).
-The red line is the maximum power the engine is capable of delivering to the drive shaft over its speed range.
+The red line is the maximum power the engine can deliver to the drive shaft over its speed range.
 This is normally termed the net intermittent rating, that is it can not maintain this power indefinitely (one hour only).
-The blue line is a typical load the propeller applies the the prop shaft over the speed range of the engine.
+The blue line is a typical load the propeller applies to the prop shaft over the speed range of the engine.
 If the propeller is selected correctly then it allows the engine to reach its maximum rated speed and fully loads it at this point.

 One Litre of diesel fuel contains 10kWh of heat energy.
-That is if you burnt the fuel in a diesel heater it would give off this amount of heat energy, equivalent to a 2kW fan heater running for 5 hours.
+That is, if you burn the fuel in a diesel heater, it would give off this amount of heat energy, equivalent to a 2kW fan heater running for 5 hours.
 The engine/gearbox converts this heat energy to useful mechanical energy at the drive shaft.
-The Diesel is a fairly inefficient machine and in this case the best it can achieve is about 32%.
-That is 32% of the energy in the fuel ends up as useful drive at the prop shaft and 68% is lost as heat in the cooling and exhaust system.
+The Diesel is a fairly inefficient machine, and in this case, the best it can achieve is about 32%.
+That is, 32% of the energy in the fuel ends up as useful drive at the prop shaft, and 68% is lost as heat in the cooling and exhaust system.

-The contours on the graph show the efficiency of the engine at any possible load & speed.
+The contours on the graph show the engine's efficiency at any possible load & speed.
 The blue line is the actual load applied to the engine across its speed range.
-The first ting to note is that the contour of maximum efficiency is 32%, this is achieved at a load of around 23kW and speeds around 2,000RPM.
-The propeller load comes nowhere near this area of operation and the engine never works at its maximum possible efficiency.
-At maximum speed the engine achieves 30% efficiency.
+The first thing to note is that the contour of maximum efficiency is 32%; this is achieved at a load of around 23kW and speeds of around 2,000.
+The propeller load comes nowhere near this area of operation, and the engine never works at its maximum possible efficiency.
+At maximum speed, the engine achieves 30% efficiency.
 As the speed reduces so does the propeller load, at low engine RPM the load on the engine is very small and efficiency dips below 10%.
-At this point 90% of the energy in the fuel consumed is lost as heat.
-If the engine is idling in neutral (no load) then efficiency is zero as no useful drive is achieved.
+At this point, 90% of the energy in the fuel consumed is lost as heat.
+If the engine is idling in neutral (no load), then efficiency is zero, as no useful drive is achieved.

-If we can operate the engine with better efficiency, using a hybrid, then improvements in fuel economy can be achieved.
-All hybrid uses the principle of energy buffering, how this is achieved depends on the type of hybrid but the basics are the same.
-Looking back at the graph the engine can operate at any speed between 1,000RPM and 2,800RPM. at lower speeds the prop load is small and deficiency is low.
-If we add an extra load to the engine, above the prop load, then we can make it work harder.
-As can be seen from the graph at higher loads the efficiency improves.
-As an example lets consider the following two cases :
+If we can operate the engine with better efficiency using a hybrid, then improvements in fuel economy can be achieved.
+All hybrid uses the principle of energy buffering; how this is achieved depends on the type of hybrid, but the basics are the same.
+Looking back at the graph, the engine can operate at any speed between 1,000RPM and 2,800RPM. at lower speeds, the prop load is small, and deficiency is low.
+If we add an extra load to the engine above the prop load, then we can make it work harder.
+As can be seen from the graph, at higher loads, the efficiency improves.
+As an example, let us consider the following two cases :

 A better engineBSFC TurboX

 A partial solution to improving efficiency is to use an engine that has been optimised for marine applications.
-With modern common rail engines it is easier to adjust engine fuelling to better match the propeller load.
+Modern common rail engines make it easier to adjust engine fuelling to match the propeller load better.
 The graph below is for a turbocharged, direct injection, common rail engine.
-The contours shown are shown for fuel consumption expressed in grams per kW hour of mechanical energy produced at the crank shaft .
-So the smaller the number the more efficient the engine is running.
-It can be clearly seen how optimum efficiency better tracks the propeller curve down to fairly low speeds/loads.
-However at very low speeds the efficiency still drops off significantly.
+The contours are shown for fuel consumption are expressed in grams per kW hour of mechanical energy produced at the crankshaft.
+So the smaller the number, the more efficiently the engine runs.
+It can be seen how optimum efficiency better tracks the propeller curve down to fairly low speeds/loads.
+However, at very low speeds, the efficiency still drops off significantly.

-• If an engine is running under light load it is operating with low efficiency.
+• If an engine is running under a light load, it is operating with low efficiency.

-• If the engine has a substantial load then a hybrid can offer little improvements and may even increase fuel consumption.
+• If the engine has a substantial load, then a hybrid can offer few improvements and may even increase fuel consumption.

 Conclusion

-From this discussion it can be seen the case for a Hybrid depends a good deal on the type of craft, type of engine and how it is used.
-If you have a powerful boat, that you like to run at speed, the engines are well loaded and a hybrid can not offer any absolution here.
+From this discussion, the case for a Hybrid depends a good deal on the type of craft, type of engine and how it is used.
+If you have a powerful boat that you like to run at speed, the engines are well-loaded, and a hybrid can not offer any absolution here.
 Engines are normally sized to deal with worst case conditions, if then operated at low loads for a substantial periods, then a hybrid can provide improvements in fuel economy.
-If a vessel experiences long periods of engine idling and has regular access to charging points then a Hybrid can work to good effect here.
+If a vessel experiences long periods of engine idle and has regular access to charging points, then a hybrid can work effectively here.

-Hybrids add extra components and cost to an installation.
+Hybrids add extra components and costs to an installation.
 This needs to be weighed against improvements made in operating efficiency.
 There are many other benefits to consider apart from fuel savings.
-Once you have a hybrid then further improvements in fuel economy can be made as follows :
+Once you have a hybrid, then further improvements in fuel economy can be made as follows :

 • Engine idling can be eliminated.
 Hybrid motors can be brought into use instantly and consume no power when stationary.

-• Opportune shore charging can be used to replenish the battery bank, reducing fuel used.
+• Opportune shore charging can replenish the battery bank, reducing fuel used.

 Which Hybrid is Best? >